HCF REWIND NO.137. ALL MONSTERS ATTACK AKA GOJIRA MINILLA GABARA: ORU KAIJI DAISHINGEKI, GODZILLA’S REVENGE [Japan 1969]

 So no wonder he wants to get away, and the film has three long sections on Monster Island.
 Scenes from Godzilla Vs The Sea Monster and Son Of Godzilla are repeated as Ichiro sees Godzilla fight Ebirah, the Kamikuras and some planes, and there are brief shots from King Kong Escapes and Destroy All Monsters here too.
 The scenes where Ichiro and Minilla make friends are cute.
 Minilla talking is ‘too much’ for some, but it’s notable that Godzilla is an even meaner parent than before here, constantly making Minilla face the creature Gabara who is bullying him here.
 The scene where Godzilla tries to teach Minilla to use his radioactive breath from Son Of Godzilla is, intriguingly, not re-used, but re-shot to make Godzilla seem tougher.
 The Godzilla suit is the same one from Destroy All Monsters.
 Sadly, none of the new Honda-shot effects footage is very exciting.
 Even when Godzilla finally decides to go up against Gabara, the fight is brief and quite feeble.
 Gabara, something of a reptilian version of King Kong though with a cat-like face, is unimpressive.
 Honda was obviously more interested in the ‘real’ scenes, though even they also sometimes miss the mark.
 The story gradually brings in a pair of crooks who we know will cross paths with Ichiro.
 Like most Honda villains, they are incompetent, but this pair are so stupid, constantly doing things like falling over and bumping heads, we don’t feel much danger from them, even when they chase Ichiro around a warehouse in a sequence which has more than a touch of the much later Home Alone about it.

 This film really is ‘about’ stuff though, and its honesty takes it through most of the weak bits.
 Ichiro eventually stands up to the kid bullying him, and, while some have said he may now become a bully himself, I think they’re wrong: just look at the scene at the end where he causes a painter to be covered in paint, and then visibly regrets it.
 Rather, the film seems to be saying that to survive, you may sometimes need to commit acts which you may afterwards regret, and also that it’s a fine line between being a hero and being a bully.
 This isn’t really a happy film at all.
-Ichiro’s mother may say she’ll spend more time with her son, but is then seen to cry as she obviously worries how she’ll put money on the table.
+Ichiro’s mother may say that she’ll spend more time with her son, but is then seen to cry as she obviously worries how she’ll put money on the table.
 Honda and Sekizawa may be, in a sense, preaching to kids and parents, but are also astute enough to realise and brave enough to tell us that the problems will not just go away.
 Then there’s a really cool scene [remember, this is 1969] where Inami demonstrates his new invention, an integrated monitor and keyboard desktop computer which, on Ichiro’s recommendation, is re-tooled so it will play not just one, but a variety of games!
 Fancy that.
 As usual, in Godzilla-land, they are way ahead of the times.

-Honda reinforces the themes of his film visually throughout, like rarely having Ichiro and his parents in the same shot, gives us a surprising number of hand-held shots, and presents the odd scene very strangely, like the final tussle with the bully shown by still and blurred images.
+Honda reinforces the themes of his film visually throughout like rarely having Ichiro and his parents in the same shot, gives us a surprising number of hand-held shots, and presents the odd scene very strangely, like the final tussle with the bully shown by still and blurred images.
 Overall, he really seems invested in this film.
-Tomonori Yazaki, playing Ichiro, is quite good as registering things like fear and wonder, though sometimes appears a little too happy.
+Tomonori Yazaki, playing Ichiro, is quite good as registering things like fear and wonder, though sometimes appears rather too happy.
 Eisei Amamoto, usually playing villains, is charismatic as Inami.
 Akira Ifukube would probably have been wrong to score All Monsters Attack, so they gave the job to Kunio Miyauchi, whose music, scored for a jazz combo, is appropriately lighter in tone than Ifukube’s, and even cartoon-like.
 He provides a rather groovy [if overly repeated] main theme and some charming music for Ichiro and Minilla.
 Interestingly, this is one area in which the American version improved on the Japanese one.
 The Japanese version features a vocal version of the main theme over the opening credits where a boy unpleasantly screams the words.
 The US one substitutes this annoying track with a very good jazz instrumental called Crime Fiction, composed by Ervin Jereb.
-Sometimes childlike, yet sometimes very mature, All Monsters Attack has its problems but is a fascinating film and a one-of-a-kind Godzilla film that should be proof to anyone of the diversity of a series many probably think are all the same.
+Sometimes childlike, yet sometimes very mature, All Monsters Attack has its problems but is a fascinating film and a one-of-a-kind Godzilla film that should be proof to anyone of the diversity of a series many probably think is all the same.
 And it’s probably the best film with which to introduce your child to Godzilla!